-Esben Lunde Larsen is a fellow with World Resources Institute and the former Minister for Environment and Food for the country of Denmark, a position he held from February 2016 to May 2018.
+Esben Lunde Larsen is Director, Faith and Sustainability with World Resources Institute and the former Minister for Environment and Food for the country of Denmark, a position he held from February 2016 to May 2018.
 Prior to this appointment, he also served as the Minister for Higher Education and Science, the Spokesman on topics such as Education Grants, Higher Education, and research, and a member of the European Affairs Committee and the Environment Committee.

 He first entered politics in 2006 as a member of the city council for the municipality of Ringkøbing-Skjern, and then became deputy mayor in 2009.
 He was elected to Parliament in 2011 for the Liberal Party in the Western Jutland greater constituency.

 He holds a Master of Theology from the University of Copenhagen and an Industrial PhD from the University of Copenhagen and Grundtvigsk Forum.

 “I’m proud to be part of the Champions initiatives effort to raise awareness on sustainable development goal 12.3 and the reduction of global food loss and food waste in 2030.
 Food loss and waste is a huge challenge for global food security, human livelihoods and the conservation of the environment that calls for global responses and individual action.
 And Denmark is ready to take its share and to engage in a new solution based global partnership.
 One of the initiatives we have launched in Denmark is a national partnership for reduction of avoidable food waste, which will foster voluntary and binding collaboration between all links in the food chain and relevant authorities and organizations, as solutions and barriers should be addressed across all stakeholders.” — Esben Lunde Larsen